lhache/lgbt-data/README.md

 ![Scores per subset](https://github.com/lhache/lgbt-data/blob/main/images/scores-per-category.png?raw=true)

+*Conclusion*
 The data seems to indicate that yes, transgenders seem to be/feel more discriminated than the other members of the LGBT people.

+## Improvements on the analysis

+A few things could have been made better, such as:
+- use the entire discrimination dataset instead of a subset of it
+- use all the four other datasets because they also relate to discrimination questions